 Skim milk – Whole or 2% milk can be substituted if you prefer.

-Whipped cream – The kind from a spray can for topping
+Whipped cream – The kind from a spray can for topping or homemade whipped cream.

 Put everything except the whipped cream in a blender and combine at high speed until the milkshake is smooth and creamy.
 Pour your shake into tall glasses and top with whipped cream.

 I like to drizzle more caramel or chocolate sauce over top.
 Serve with a straw and enjoy!

 This proportion of ingredients is my preference for a thick, creamy shake that’s still easy to drink with a straw.
 If you want a thicker coffee shake, reduce the amount of milk until you reach the desired consistency.

 If you find it’s too thick for your liking, you can also add a bit more milk, a tablespoon at a time.